AlirezaBelal/DigiKala_Laravel/README.md

 2. Add SQL: Import all files from the `DOC -> backup_V06` directory.
 3. Run `composer install`
 4. Run `nmp install`
-5Run the project: Execute `php artisan serve` to start the server locally.
+5. Run the project: Execute `php artisan serve` to start the server locally.

 ## Packages Used